What is a REST API and Why Build One in PHP?

 }

-Once your API is running, test each endpoint with different request methods and payloads. cURL is a reliable tool for manual testing:
+Once your API is running locally, test each endpoint with different request methods and payloads. cURL provides a reliable way to make manual requests during development:

 # Create an article